mkorthof/pc-engines-apu/README.md

 * [Tiny Core Linux](#tiny-core-linux)
 * [Enable Serial Console](#enable-serial-console)

-Renamed repositoy from "voyage-linux" to **"pc-engines-apu"** as a more appropriate description.
+Renamed repository from "voyage-linux" to **"pc-engines-apu"** as a more appropriate description.
 It still contains the same Voyage Linux Kernel and the LED driver for plain vanilla Debian.
 Will add more soon...